doekman/doekman.github.io/_posts/2020-10-05-Pretty-printing-JSON-with-a-twist.md

 	  }
 	}

 At first it looks pretty weird.
 However, there is an obvious advantage.
 You can visually follow the nesting-level of the data-structure in any editor.
-And you never place comma too many.
+And you never place a comma too many.

 But **_why_** would one with a sane mind want to do this?
 Well, for starters because it is interesting.
 And also fight the orthodoxy.
-And it's an ideal project to learn something along the way.
+And it's an ideal project to learn something new along the way.

 Anyways.
 Python's json module provides a [dump][json_dump]-method to convert a native data-structure to JSON: